juanlldc/azure-staticwebapp-terraform/readme.md

 ## Why this tutorial
 Neither Azure nor azurerm terraform clearly lay out **how to connect a terraform managed staticwebapp to a github repo using az cli**.
 Azure docs for hooking this up assume the user wants to _create_ the infrastructure _and_ hook it up to GitHub, which is obviously not the case.
 Azurerm simply gives a link to the aforementioned docs and leaves the user without a clear path to hook up the existing infrastructure to GitHub.

-**TLDR; Use `az staticwebapp upate`** to [Add GitHub Repo to staticwebapp](https://github.com/joshua-koehler/azure-staticwebapp-terraform#add-github-repo-to-staticwebapp) after provisioning with terraform.

 Through exploration of az staticwebapp submodules and trial and error, I figured out how to connect the repo after terraform deployment as well as how to modify the generated github actions workflow to deploy a vanilla js app successfully (it breaks by default).
 It's my hope this will be useful to others working through similiar isues on their own.

+## TLDR;
+**Use `az staticwebapp upate`** to [Add GitHub Repo to staticwebapp](https://github.com/joshua-koehler/azure-staticwebapp-terraform#add-github-repo-to-staticwebapp) **after provisioning with terraform.**

-## How I built and automate this
+## How I built and automated this
 * Terraform defines infrastructure for staticwebapp
 * AZ CLI script hooks up this repo to the staticwebapp
 * Github actions automatically triggers deploy on push to repo

 ## Reference links
 * [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview)
-* [quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to build and customize a new static site.
-(I did this my own way with terraform and cli commands but these docs are helpful nonetheless).
+* [quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to build and customize a new static site for various use-cases.
+The terraform + azcli use case isn't covered there (hence this tutorial) but the material is still useful for a general overview and may be applicable to your use-case.

 ## Get up and running quickly
-Prerequisite dependencies
+### Prerequisite dependencies
 - az cli installed

+### Steps

 1. Get a Github Personal Access Token (see Authentication below for details) and set as env var.
 ```